Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 | `->`  | decrement value, increment pointer | function/closure return type |
 | `<-`  | decrement pointer, decrement value | unused but reserved          |

 Soooo... we need to take care of these special cases, unfortunately.
-It's not pretty but by simply adding arms for these special tokens, everything will start working.
+Luckily, while `>>` is a right shift token, `> >` _is_ two greater than tokens.
+Tokens can be seperated by whitespace and will still match the `tt` fragment-specifier, all we need to do is split the token and pass it back into the macro

 ```rust
 #![recursion_limit = "2048"]